sarvesh371/core-test-utils/README.md

         - python3 -m twine upload --repository local --verbose dist/*
         - Enter the username and password of your pypi account

-5. That's all you have to do and now you are good to use the common_test_utils in your project
+5. That's all you have to do and now you are good to use the core_test_utils in your project